 Patson Daka’s girlfriend is a woman with beauty and brains.
-According to her Instagram Biography, she public health professional, fitness lover, businesswoman.
-She is the owner of Grace Perez fashions, a fashion and beauty store located in Lusaka, Zambia.
+According to her Instagram Biography, she is a public health professional, fitness lover, and businesswoman.
+She is the owner of Grace Perez fashions, a fashion and beauty store in Lusaka, Zambia.

 Most importantly, Grace is a woman after God’s own heart.
 This is why Patson (who is very religious) loves her.
 It is also why his Mum (Josephine) and family members approve her to be his wife.